hiddenSymmetries/dev_container/README.md

-# Simsopt and Docker Containers
+# Simsopt Dev Container

-This document explains how to build docker container for simsopt.
-It also provides instructions on how to run simsopt docker container
+This repo builds the image used for Simsopt Dev Container.

-## Build the container
+## Build the image
+The image can be built locally

 0. Install docker
 1. Build the docker image by running the `docker build` command: